Fuzss/modresources/pages/data/plentyplates/about.md

 Plenty Plates is a mod all about pressure!
 Well, pressure plates to be exact.
 There are multiple new types of pressure plates for detecting all sorts of entities.
 But that's not all!
-You can greatly configure each plate afetr placing it, like making it silent or shrouded.
+You can greatly configure each plate after placing it, like making it silent or shrouded.